top of page

 The Case

-This appeal is a challenge GLAN and claimants, World Uyghur Congress (WUC) are bringing against a judgment handed down by the High Court on 20th January 2023.
+This appeal was against a judgment handed down by the High Court on 20th January 2023.
 The Court accepted the UK authorities’ position that it refuses to exercise its powers under the Proceeds of Crime Act 2022 to combat the importation of cotton produced by enslaved Uyghurs in East Turkestan (Xinjiang).
 In particular, the High Court’s ruling on so-called ‘adequate consideration’ created an untenable situation whereby importers are permitted to knowingly acquire forced labour goods that are the product of atrocity crimes, and will not be prosecuted provided they have paid market price.

-WUC’s legal representatives are Siobhan Allen, Dearbhla Minogue and Charlotte Andrews-Briscoe of GLAN and Bindmans LLP; Salima Budhani of Bindmans LLP; Jonathan Fisher KC, Tom Forster KC and Anita Clifford of Red Lion Chambers; and Russell Hopkins of Temple Garden Chambers.
+WUC’s legal representatives are Dearbhla Minogue and Leanna Burnard of GLAN and Bindmans LLP; Salima Budhani of Bindmans LLP; Jonathan Fisher KC, Tom Forster KC and Anita Clifford of Red Lion Chambers; and Russell Hopkins of Temple Garden Chambers.

 Follow this case

-The case stands to rewrite the relationship between the UK high street and forced labour goods.
+The jugement handed down by the court now stands to rewrite the relationship between the UK high street and forced labour goods.
 It emerged in the course of proceedings that the British government agrees in principle that the Proceeds of Crime Act applies to companies importing cotton from Xinjiang.
 This is a significant development in itself.

 The arguments